Azure/ResourceModules/docs/wiki/ModulesDesign.md

 ## Variables

-- camelCase, i.e `builtInRoleNames`
+- Variable names are in camelCase, e.g. `builtInRoleNames`.
-- For modules that manage roleAssignments, update the list of roles to only be the applicable roles.
-You can find a helper script `Get-FormattedRBACRoles.ps1` in the `tools` folder of the repository.

-## Resource
+## Resources

-- camelCase, i.e `resourceGroup`
+- Resource names are in camelCase, e.g. `resourceGroup`.
 - The name used as a reference is the singular name of the resource that it deploys, i.e:
   - `resource storageAccount 'Microsoft.Storage/storageAccounts@2019-06-01'`
   - `resource virtualMachine 'Microsoft.Compute/virtualMachines@2020-06-01'`
 - Parent reference
-  - If working on a child-resource, refrain from string concatenation and instead us the parent reference via the `existing` keyword.
+  - If working on a child-resource, refrain from string concatenation and instead use the parent reference via the `existing` keyword.
   - The way this is implemented differs slightly the lower you go in the hierarchy.
 Note the following examples:
     - 1st level child resource (example _storageAccount/blobService_)
       ```bicep